 The Department of English offers an intensive academic program in London, England, for undergraduates from Auburn University as well as other colleges.
 Students will take one course taught by an Auburn faculty member and one course taught by a Regent's University faculty member for a total of 6 credits.

 Students will stay in the Regent's University residence hall.
 Located in Regent's Park with its zoo, rose gardens, and vast green spaces, the college is a 10-minute walk from the Baker Street Tube, and a 25-minute walk from the British Library, British Museum, shops, and attractions.
 In the course of the program, students have an opportunity to go on walking tours, museum visits, and excursions to culturally significant sites within and outside of London.
 We invite you to explore the many academic and cultural experiences in London offered by our program.

-The summer 2019 program will be led by Dr. Christopher Keirstead and Dr. Stewart Whittemore.
+The summer 2020 program will be led by Dr. Jonathan Bolton and Dr. Allen Solerno.

 Check out the Auburn Summer in London Facebook Page!

 Early Application Deadline: 15 December 2019